The 14th Annual Gary International Black Film Festival

 TICKETS AND PASSES – NOW AVAILABLE at garyblackfilmfest.org.

-All Access Passes available now – $100 (separate ticket required for Dinner Chat w/Fred Williamson).
+All Access Passes are available now for $100 (a separate ticket is required for Dinner Chat w/Fred Williamson).
 Opening Night Red Carpet – $25 Closing Night Awards Gala $25-$75 (includes reception) Coming soon!
-Single Film and Shorts Packages – $10 In Person; $5 Online
+Single Film and Shorts Packages – $10 In Person; $5 Online.